Ford Festiva: Australia

 Mazda began producing the Festiva as the "Mazda 121" for Australia (and Europe) in 1987, but this model was never retailed in Japan.
 The 121 ended production in 1990, and was officially discontinued by Mazda Australia in February 1991.
 From October 1991, Ford Australia began importing the car as the "Ford Festiva" from Kia's South Korean production facility.
 Where the Mazda was sold as a three-door hatchback, the Ford was sold initially as a five-door only.
 From January 1993, a Festiva three-door, badged "Festiva Trio" was launched in Australia.
 Both versions were powered by the overhead camshaft carbureted 1.3-liter B3 engine with the five-speed manual transmission; a three-speed automatic was optional for the five-door.
 Standard equipment in Australia included an AM/FM radio, tachometer, intermittent windscreen wipers, remote releases for the rear door and fuel tank filler door, with air-conditioning available as an option.
 Ford discontinued the WA Festiva in the Australian market in March 1994 in way for the WB Festiva.

 Ford Australia's action was paralleled in Europe where Kia started exporting three- and five-door hatchback, four-door sedan, and five-door wagon variants of the Kia Pride in 1991 under their own name.
 These additional sedan and five-door hatchback body variants were also imported from South Korea to Japan in left-hand drive form (Japan officially being a right-hand drive market) as the "Ford Festiva 5" (from May 1991) and "Festiva β", respectively.

 Taiwan

 In Taiwan, it was assembled using complete knock-down kits from 1989 via the local joint venture Ford Lio Ho.

+Ford Festiva Shogun

+In 1990, racer/journalist Rick Titus and engineer Chuck Beck (creator of the Beck Roadster kit car) built the Festiva Shogun.
+Inspired by the Australian Giocattolo project, they started a company called Special Editions, Inc., to produce a limited run of 250 cars.
+These cars were powered by a mid-mounted Yamaha V6 sourced from the first generation Ford Taurus SHO, producing 220 hp.
+The Festiva Shogun was displayed in the Ford tent at the 1990 Monterey Historics and Ford was considering providing SHO engines directly; the deal fell through after executives test drove the car and deemed it a little too raucous for the company to put their imprimatur on.
+With the car not being an official Ford product, Special Editions had to buy SHOs from dealers and remove the engines, increasing the price by over ten percent.
+The price increase, the cancellation of a Japanese order, and the economy slowing down because of the first Gulf War, conspired against the project taking off and only seven cars (plus the prototype) were built.